Not that somebody probably hasn’t already written up a full recipe for this somewhere, but i didn’t find it and just made this up myself.

 5. Lay the salmon into the dish skin side down.

-6. Lightly salt and pepper it, and squeeze a couple of limes over the top.
+6. Squeeze a couple of limes over the top, and lightly salt and pepper it.
 I was fortunate enough to have a bunch of little Rangpur limes from JoAnn’s bush.

 7. Spread it generously with pesto.

 8. Stick it in the oven for a few minutes.
-For a fair chunk of salmon, ten minutes should be plenty, and i’d start checking before that.
+For a fair chunk of salmon, ten minutes should be plenty, and i’d start checking before that, especially if you’re being cautious and starting with a smaller piece.
 Use the old finger test in the middle to see whether it’s firmed up, and snatch it out as soon as it passes.

 We want to eat it when it is only just beginning to flake and still juicy rather than totally flaky and all dried out.
 Err on the side of caution here because you can always stick it back in for a couple more minutes.